joe-mojo/xke_play_json/doc/Step4.md

  - may be partial
  - is untrusted
- - may be erroneous (missing attr, wrong values)
+ - may be erroneous (missing attributes, wrong values, etc.)

 So you want to erase some specific attributes from the input JSON